todnestor/LinearRegression/README.md

 # LinearRegression
 A repo for my ZZSC5806 files

-* The purpose of this repo is two fold:
+* The purpose of this repo is:
-    1. to determine whether version control is worth the effort

-    2. to maintain my Applied Linear Regression projects in this repo
+    1. to maintain my Applied Linear Regression projects in this repo

-    3. to prove that I havent learnt to count!
+    2. to provide ready access to projects when at work

-* Anyway, I'd like to be one of the "cool kids!"
+    3. Anyway, I'd like to be one of the "cool kids!"
-* Everyone needs to start somewhere